 MBA Application Essay Tips - MBA applications require a number of essays to be answered.
 Different essay topics require different approaches while answering them.
 But all MBA essays need the applicant to follow some basic approaches.
 Read on to know about some key MBA application essay tips.

 The toughest part is writing the essay with clarity.
 The applicant should have clarity regarding issues or anecdotes while drafting the MBA essays.
-The MBA Application Essays requires applicants to showcase qualities essential for someone who wishes to pursue a programme in management.
+The MBA Application Essays require applicants to showcase qualities essential for pursuing a programme in management.

 The essential traits of an MBA applicant are motivation, leadership, team player, perseverance, integrity, analytical as well as innovative.
-These traits are be showcased and substantiated in the various essays.
+These traits are to be showcased and substantiated in various essays.
 MBA aspirants compete with numerous applicants with similar backgrounds.
 You should, therefore, understand how to write an MBA application essay to ensure an admit.
 Follow these MBA application essay tips to ensure that your essay shines in the competitive admissions process.

 MBA Application essay tip: Stick to the question

 MBA application questions are very specific.
 Analyse the prompt thoroughly.
-The clue to the questions lie in the question itself.
+The clue to the questions lies in the question itself.

-UC Berkeley asks in one of its optional question, ‘Describe a difficult decision you have made and why it was challenging.’
+UC Berkeley asks in one of its optional questions, ‘Describe a difficult decision you have made and why it was challenging.’
 (250 words)